kirokuan/jekyll/_posts/2016-10-18-Setup-Test-Env-With-Typescript-And-Webpack.md

 The another way to run test combining with webpack is using Karma.
 There is a [example](https://github.com/sethmcl/typescript-webpack-karma-mocha) to run karma with typescript/webpack/mocha.

 Although I followed the settings and made 1 , but eventually it failed.
 Karma is more coomplicated to setup.
+In brief, it used preprocessor to compiled typescript and pack them.

+But some package(like karma-webpack) let the tests shared the same settings with that of Typescript and Webpack, and karma also allows the tests executed on different browsers, which Chutzpah can't do.

+and Karma also support to use other reporting package.